 11. Seasonal arthritis triggered by humid weather is relieved by this remedy.

-13. Regular use of Tulasi prevents pleurisy and also supports specifie curative remedies used to treat the same.
+13. Regular use of Tulasi prevents pleurisy and also supports specific curative remedies used to treat the same.

-14. Externally and internally, it is useful in palliating eye symptoms caused by conjunctivitis such as redness, lachrymation, adhesive secretions and photophobia.
+14. Externally and internally, it is useful in palliating eye symptoms caused by conjunctivitides such as redness, lachrymation, adhesive secretions, and photophobia.

-16. It is very useful in itching and irritation of the ear and dfficulty of hearing caused by
+16. It is very useful in itching and irritation of the ear and difficulty of hearing caused by

 Vatakapha.
-Samsarga Dosha which builds up as age advances.
+Samsarga Dosha builds up as age advances.

 17. Tulasi gives a glow to the skin when constantly used both internally and externally.
 It